-Although pandan is known to be the vanilla of Asia, it does not taste or smell anything like vanilla.
-Pandan is quite neutral in taste and does have a grassy note to it because it is after all, a type of perennial grass.
-It is mainly used for it's colour, fragrance and aroma.
+Although pandan leaves is known to be the vanilla of Asia, it does not actually taste or smell like vanilla.
+It is quite neutral in taste and has a grassy note because it is after all, a type of perennial grass.
+It is mainly used for its colour and aroma.

-Unfortunately, no. Pandan provides a very special aroma.
+Unfortunately, pandan leaves cannot be replaced as it provides a very special aroma.

-Where can I buy pandan leaves or pandan extract?
+Where to buy pandan leaves or pandan extract?

-Pandan leaves can be found frozen or fresh in Asian grocers.
-Otherwise, bottled pandan extract can be also found in Asian grocers where it is normally placed along with colouring and other extracts for baking/cooking.
-Alternately, of course, you can always replace it with orange juice, lemon juice, vanilla, coffee or any flavour of your preference.
+Frozen or fresh pandan leaves are sold at Asian grocers.
+Otherwise, bottled pandan extract can also be found in Asian grocers.
+They are normally displayed along with the colouring and other extracts for baking/cooking.
+Alternately, of course, you may replace it with orange juice, lemon juice, vanilla, coffee or any flavour of your preference.

-No. If you do not want to use baking powder in chiffon cake, you can omit it.
-However, it is very tricky to bake chiffon cake because it soles depends on egg whites to rise.
-To prevent this from happening, the egg whites need to be beaten till it is really stiff and each step needs to be adhered to closely.
+No. If you do not want to use baking powder when making chiffon cake, you may omit it.
+However, making a perfect chiffon cake is very tricky because it solely depends on the egg whites.
+They need to be beaten till really stiff.
+Therefore, each step needs to be adhered to closely.
 Take time to watch the video to understand the steps.
-Therefore, if the egg whites are not fully beaten or over worked, the chiffon cake might not rise.
+If the egg whites are not fully beaten or if they are over worked, the cake might not rise.
 This will result in a flat and hard cake.
-Baking powder is added to the batter as a guarantee.
+Hence, baking powder is added to ensure that the cake will rise beautifully.

-What is the difference of a sponge cake and chiffon cake?
+What is the difference between a sponge cake and a chiffon cake?

 Chiffon cake is generally more airy compared to sponge cake.
-It is also more moist than sponge cake because it uses oil in the recipe.
+It is also more moist because of the oil used in the recipe.

 Does the pan require greasing?

-No, the cake pan do not need to be greased because chiffon cake needs to cling on to the cake pan to rise.
+No, the cake pan does not need to be greased because the batter needs to cling onto the pan to rise.

 How to store chiffon cake?

 Once the cake has cooled, store it in an air-tight container.
-It should be able to keep well for three days.
-However, I bet that it would be gone within a day or at the very most, two!
+It should keep well for three days.
+However, I bet that it would be finished within a day or at the very most, two!